How to Wreck Your Heart

 6. Stop taking your medications.

-If you stop taking your heart medications, you may not feel better or worse afterward.
-But you could still be heading for a cardiac catastrophe.
+If you stop taking your heart medications, you may be heading for a cardiac catastrophe.